Alan Parker: 1991–2003: Later works

 Colm Meaney, who acted in The Commitments, noticed the dramatic shift in theme and style of Parker's films.
 He said "It's the variety of his work that sort of staggers me.
 He can go from Evita to Angela's Ashes.
-When Alan starts a project, it's going to be something very interesting and completely out of left field."
-Parker explained that "To do a film like Angela's Ashes, I suppose, was my reaction against a big film like Evita."
+When Alan starts a project, it's going to be something very interesting and completely out of left field".
+Parker explained that "To do a film like Angela's Ashes, I suppose, was my reaction against a big film like Evita".
 He said that he tried to avoid the "obvious movies", and "You want the film to stay with people afterwards ...
-It just seems to me that the greatest crime is to make just another movie."
+It just seems to me that the greatest crime is to make just another movie".
 Parker said it is important to carefully choose which films to write and direct:

 My mentor was the great director, Fred Zinnemann, whom I used to show all my films to until he died.
 He said something to me that I always try to keep in my head every time I decide on what film to do next.
 He told me that making a film was a great privilege, and you should never waste it.

 Therefore, when Parker visited film schools and spoke to young filmmakers, he told them that the new film technology available for making films and telling a story is less important than conveying a message: "If you haven't got something to say, I don't think you should be a filmmaker".

 British film critic Geoff Andrew described Parker as a "natural storyteller" who got his message across using "dramatic lighting, vivid characterisation, scenes of violent conflict regularly interrupting sequences of expository dialogue, and an abiding sympathy for the underdog (he is a born liberal with a keen sense of injustice)".

 Parker produced and directed The Life of David Gale (2003), a crime thriller about an advocate for the abolition of capital punishment who finds himself on death row after having been convicted of murdering a fellow activist.
 The film received generally poor reviews.

+In addition to his work as a filmmaker, Parker was a published author.
+His first book was a novelization of his screenplay for Bugsy Malone.
+He went on to write a children's book, Puddles in the Lane (1977), and the well-reviewed novel The Sucker's Kiss (2003).
+Parker was also a prolific cartoonist, with several collections of his cartoons published as books.

 Personal life

-Parker was married twice; first to Annie Inglis from 1966 until their divorce in 1992, and then to producer Lisa Moran, to whom he was married until his death.
+Parker was married twice, first to Annie Inglis from 1966 until their divorce in 1992, and then to producer Lisa Moran, to whom he was married until his death.
 He had five children, including screenwriter Nathan Parker.
 Parker died in London on 31 July 2020 at age 76, following a lengthy illness.